-Terpenes in the cannabis plant are truly fascinating, giving each strain its unique scent and flavour.
+Terpenes in the cannabis plant are truly fascinating, giving each strain its unique scent.
 Among them, pinene stands out with its crisp aroma and its broader role within the plant and beyond.

 In my work, I've encountered pinene in many forms.
 It’s not merely about aroma; pinene is a defining characteristic that influences the entire profile of a strain.